African All Stars Transfer News & Rumours: Chelsea and PSG include players in Hakimi offers

 Fenerbahce defender Marcel Tisserand could leave the Turkish Super Lig this summer after just a season.

-Following his unimpressive return of a goal and an assist in 25 Super Lig games, Fenerbahce are said to be ready to consider releasing the DR Congo international either on loan or permanent deal.
+Following his unimpressive return of one goal and an assist in 25 Super Lig games, Fenerbahce are said to be ready to consider releasing the DR Congo international either on loan or a permanent deal.

 Galatasaray & Fenerbahce battle for Ben Romdhane